Leveraging Splunk for complete

 As the market is transitioning to 100G, the need for reliable high-capacity data solutions is rapidly intensifying.
 To arm the industry, Napatech has engineered a state-of-the-art concept that enables smooth and cost-efficient migration from 10G to 100G.

-The compact 2 x 100G accelerator provides full packet capture of network data at 100G with zero packet loss.
+The compact 2 x 100G SmartNIC provides full packet capture of network data at 100G with zero packet loss.
 It offers the distinguished trademark features from Napatech, but delivered in a compact design.
 This provides the industry with an adept and cost-efficient alternative for networks with emerging traffic load – and serves as a seamless steppingstone for advancing to 100G networks and beyond.